ebi-ait/hca-to-scea-tools/README.md

 #### Definitions ####

+**Factor values**

+- A factor value is a chosen experimental characteristic which can be used to group or differentiate samples.
+Multiple factor values can be entered and should be chosen from the following list:

+Known disease(s)
+Development stage
+Organ
+Organ part
+Selected cell type(s)
+Individual

+- There must be at least 1 factor value.
+If you cannot identify a factor value i.e. all donors and samples share the same metadata with respect to the above list of factor values, then enter 'Individual'.

+- Datasets with more than 1 technolgoy type are not eligible for SCEA.
+Therefore, technology type is not a valid factor value.

 **Experiment type**

 An experiment with samples which can be grouped or differentiatied by a factor value is classified as 'differential'.
-Baseline indicates an experiment with no clear grouping or factor value.

-*Example differential*

-normal and disease, multiple developmental stages

-*Example baseline*

-all primary samples from 1 organ type and same developmental stage and disease status.

-**Factor values**

-A factor value is a chosen experimental characteristic which can be used to group or differentiate samples. **If there is no obvious factor value, 1 must be given.
-In this case, you can add 'individual', which indicates the unique donors.** The SCEA team's validator tools will fail without this.

-Technology cannot be a factor value.

-*Example:*

-individual, disease, developmental stage, age

-A list of example factor values that could be used has also been provided by the scea team here: https://docs.google.com/spreadsheets/d/1NQ5c7eqaFHnIC7e359ID5jtSawyOcnyv/edit#gid=1742687040
+The list of possible factor values can be found above.
+If 1 or more factor values other than 'Individual' is identified, then the experiment type should be 'Differential'.
+If the only factor value is 'Individual', then the experiment type should be 'Baseline'.

 **Related E-HCAD-ID**